Hero-Solutions/Arthub-Ensor/README.md

 ### RS_ptif configuration

-Once the Imagehub is correctly installed, it is important to edit the appropriate config values in the RS_ptif ResourceSpace plugin so it correctly points to your newly installed Imagehub.
+Once the Imagehub is correctly installed, it is important to edit the appropriate config values in the RS_ptif ResourceSpace plugin.
 Since this installation does not make use of authentication or a remote standalone image viewer, certain values can be left empty.
 The following lines may in this instance be appended at the end of the ResourceSpace configuration file:
 ```
 # RS_ptif configuration